Invariant Gaussian fields on homogeneous spaces: explicit constructions and mean nodal volume: The mean nodal volume for invariant smooth fields on Riemannian homogeneous spaces

-The terminology is transparent if $\dim V$ and $\dim X$ coincide, provided $\Phi(p)$ is an isotropic Gaussian vector and $\beta_{u}$ equals $1$ for each $u$.
-The notion corresponds to the notion of \emph{hypercolumn} from neuroscience (see \cite{Hubel} for the biological definition, \cite{WolfGeisel} for its geometrical counterpart).
+The terminology is perhaps easiest to understand when $\dim V$ and $\dim X$ coincide, provided $\mathbf{\Phi}(p)$ is an isotropic Gaussian vector and $\beta_{u}$ equals $1$ for each $u$.
+Our definition is inspired by that case, in fact from the case $\dim(V)=\dim(X)=2$, where it corresponds to the notion of \emph{hypercolumn size} from Neuroscience (see \cite{Hubel} for the biological definition, \cite{WolfGeisel} for its geometrical counterpart, and \cite{AAVariance} for comments).